On the Problems and Limits of Science

 Recognize that at our current stage of development it can be hard to tell whether something is due to physical or psychical phenomena.
 In the latter case, science needs to back off and yield to other, if any, explanations.
 (Yet even in the physical sphere, science may need to be reined in, for we don’t know the exact boundaries or overlap of physical and mental realities—think of placebos.
 That said, only recognition of science’s inherent limitations will lead us to progress in finding those boundaries.
 Identification of these boundaries is, in my eyes, one of mankind’s biggest and most promising challenges.)

-Stop requiring proof for everything.
+Stop asking for proof for everything.
 Instead, think and foster intelligent, healthy debate that eventually produces evidence on its own—for of course, statements shall still be probed and tried.

 One more thing.
 There is a tendency for science to confuse cause and effect (at a higher level, not in the “correlation is not causation” way).
-I don’t want to discuss the perpetuity of causality but simply add that there is the idea that experiments only show what the experimenters believe (or doubt) they’ll get.
+I don’t want to discuss the perpetuity of causality but simply add that there is the idea that experiments may show what the experimenters believe (or doubt) they’ll get.
 Medical researchers, for good example, may find but physical manifestations of beliefs held by the same researchers and their patients—and such physical manifestations are effects.
-(This is most difficult to grasp when one’s afraid of uncertainty and at the same time denies one’s powers and responsibilities, and so it will take a while for us, well including myself, to fully understand how powerful we really are, and to accept and use that power well.)
+(This is most difficult to grasp when one’s afraid of uncertainty and at the same time denies one’s powers and responsibilities, and so it will take a while for us, well including myself, to fully understand how powerful we are, and to accept and use that power well.)